StrayDragon/oapi-sdk-python-compact/src/lark_oapi_compact/remaintain/README.md

 - [Subscribe to events](https://open.larksuite.com/document/uMzMyEjLzMjMx4yMzITM/uETM4QjLxEDO04SMxgDN), to understand
   the process and precautions of subscribing to events.
-- For more use examples, please refer to [sample/event](sample/event)（including: use in combination with flask）
+- For more use examples, please refer to [sample/event](sample/event)(including: use in combination with flask)

 #### Example of using "Custom App" to subscribe [App First Enabled](https://open.larksuite.com/document/uMzMyEjLzMjMx4yMzITM/uYjMyYjL2IjM24iNyIjN) event.